chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E2 - Tail.md

 - Raya triggers a bobby trap, causing some loose rocks to fall onto Namaari.
 The temple collapses.
 	- Namaari's caught in the landslide and needs to retreat.
 	- Raya grabs Sisu by the hand.
 "Run!"
+	- Raya blows on a seemingly silent whistle

 > **TEMPLE, TAIL**

+- Raya and Sisu burst out of the main Temple doors
+	- Fang soldiers jump out of hiding!
+	- so does Tuk-Tuk!
+He knocks the Fang soldiers away
 - Raya and Sisu mount on Tuk-tuk, and pull away
-	- three Fang soldiers outside launch in hot pursuit of Raya on their Serlots, one stays back to help Namaari
+	-  outside launch in hot pursuit of Raya on their Serlots, one stays back to help Namaari
 	- "See, Sisu!"
 Raya shouts, "Namaari had backup!
 We can't trust Fang!"

 #### Fang Chase Sequence